MaryamMousavian/FakeNewsDetection/README.md

 # FakeNewsDetection
-an NLP model for classification that uses a pretrained language model
+An NLP model for classification of news articles that uses a pretrained language model.